-A reduced version on to one sheet of Nolli's monumental plan of Rome - the finest of the eighteenth century plans of the city and the first based upon geodetic principles.
+A reduced version of Nolli's monumental plan of Rome - the finest of the eighteenth century plans of the city and the first based upon geodetic principles.
 This map, printed on a single sheet, appeared just after the index in the same sequence as the larger plan.
 However, it is a not a key map to Nolli's 12-sheet plan, as it shows slightly less of Rome's surrounding countryside and has entirely different ornamentation.